corruptzero-dev/gameOfLife/README.md

 # gameOfLife
-game of live made using java
+game of life made using java